Swing Gate Infant School and Nursery

 Friday

-The poem this week is; I have a little frog
+The poem this week is; a little house

-Show and tell: frog facts, pictures or objects.
+Show and tell: boats (facts, toys or pictures)

 Class letter: click hereFree Cartoon Letter Cliparts, Download Free Cartoon Letter ...